V4Fire/Core/src/core/lazy/README.md

 # core/lazy

 This module provides a function to create a lazy structure based on the provided function or class.
-The created structure is a function, but it has all properties declared in a scheme that invokes the module function.
+The created structure is a function with the pre-defined methods and properties from the passed scheme and/or class prototype.
-All property/method actions will intercept and accumulate in a queue.
-After invoking the result function, all actions will execute.
+All property or method actions will be intercepted and accumulated in a queue.
+After invoking the result function, all accumulated actions will be executed.

 ## Usage